Rosemarie Nassif: Later career

 After leaving the College of Notre Dame, Nassif served as president of the Fund for Educational Excellence in Baltimore, where she was involved in developing a whole school reform model for the city's public schools.

 In May 1999, Nassif was appointed president of Holy Names University.
 She led the university for 11 years before retiring on July 1, 2010.
 Holy Names University later conferred upon her the title of President Emerita.

 Following her time at Holy Names, Nassif served as a senior advisor to the assistant secretary at the U.S. Department of Education during the Obama administration, working on the president's 2020 College Completion goal.
-From 2012 to 2017, she was the program director for Catholic Sisters and Catholic Schools at the Conrad N. Hilton Foundation.
+From 2012 to 2017, she was the program director for religious sisters and Catholic Schools at the Conrad N. Hilton Foundation.
 In this role, she oversaw the granting of $90 million to Catholic sisters in 23 countries and $25 million to Catholic schools in the United States.

 In June 2018, it was announced that Nassif would become the executive director of the Loyola Marymount University (LMU) Center for Catholic Education, beginning in July 2018.

 Personal life

-As a member of the School Sisters of Notre Dame, Nassif's salary is paid directly to her religious order.
-She is a fan of musician John Denver and enjoys sports such as racquetball, basketball, softball, and bowling.
-Nassif attends mass daily and prays in the morning and evening.
+As Nassif is a member of the School Sisters of Notre Dame, her salary is paid directly to her religious congregation.
+Nassif is a fan of musician John Denver and enjoys sports such as racquetball, basketball, softball, and bowling.